 The Project Center provides a centralized view of all projects in Project Server.
 Filters and views provide the ability to filter, group, and display key fields.
 Figure 5.44 lists all projects currently in the Manage phase.

-Figure 5.44: Project Server Project Center view (Source: Advisicon) [05-44-projectServerProjectCenterView2.tif]
+Figure 5.44 Project Server Project Center View [05-44-projectServerProjectCenterView2.tif]

+Source: Advisicon

-Team Members update their work assignments through the “My Work” view illustrated in Figure 5.45.
-In this example, actual hours working on a specific activity are captured, including any adjustments to Remaining Work or Finish Date, when the activity will be completed.
-These updates are then forwarded to the Project Manager for inclusion into the schedule.
+Team members update their work assignments through the “My Work” view illustrated in Figure 5.45.
+In this example, actual hours working on a specific activity are captured, including any adjustments to remaining work or finish date, when the activity will be completed.
+These updates are then forwarded to the project manager for inclusion into the schedule.

-Figure 5.45: Project Server My Tasks view (Source: Advisicon) [05-45-projectServerMyTasksView.tif]
+Figure 5.45 Project Server My Tasks View [05-45-projectServerMyTasksView.tif]

+Source: Advisicon

-Remember the dynamic Project Schedule that we introduced earlier in this chapter?
+Remember the dynamic Project Schedule that we introduced earlier?
 The view shown in Figure 5.46 illustrates the actual work and cost information against the original plan.
-This baseline approach is used by Project Managers, as it aids them during schedule-analysis to take corrective action, to pull the project end date back into compliance.
+This baseline approach is used by project managers, as it aids them during schedule-analysis to take corrective action by pulling the project end date back into compliance.

-Figure 5.46: Project Desktop Schedule Updates (Source: Advisicon) [05-46-projectDesktopScheduleUpdates.tif]
+Figure 5.46 Project Desktop Schedule Updates [05-46-projectDesktopScheduleUpdates.tif]

+Source: Advisicon

-Due to the web enabled connectivity of Project desktop and Project Server, project management has never been easier or more functional than in the 2010 release.
+Due to the Web-enabled connectivity of Project desktop and Project Server, PM has never been easier or more functional than in the 2010 release.

-Enterprise Project Management (EPM) solutions are now being hosted in the cloud (Microsoft Pinpoint 2011), making onboarding fast and economical for all sizes of organizations.
+Enterprise project management (EPM) solutions are now being hosted in the cloud (Microsoft Pinpoint, 2011), making onboarding fast and economical for all sizes of organizations.

-Business Leaders are now seeking work and resource management, business intelligence, and analytic capabilities that are far beyond the current capabilities of their IT infrastructure.
-Success or failure will depend on the ability of an organization to select and implement the proper project management and collaboration tools while on their journey upward toward high levels of Enterprise Project Management (EPM) maturity.
+Business leaders are now seeking work and resource management, business intelligence, and analytic capabilities that are far beyond the current capabilities of their IT infrastructure.
+Success or failure will depend on the ability of an organization to select and implement the proper PM and collaboration tools while on its journey upward toward high levels of EPM maturity.

-Enabling Cultural Adoption and Ease of use for the End User
+Enabling Cultural Adoption and Ease of Use for End Users

-Implementing an Enterprise Project Management solution is not going to happen by accident or luck.
-Success will highly depend on end-user adoption of the new solution, which must be based on careful design and forward-thinking enterprise processes.
+Implementing an EPM solution is not going to happen by accident or luck.
+Success depends on end user adoption of the new solution, which must be based on careful design and forward-thinking enterprise processes.

 Successful and sustainable collaborative strategies must be designed around three major factors:

 1. Usability, which directly relates to the ease of use and learnability of a solution.
-A compelling experience is an important part of engaging the end-user toward adoption of a new enterprise solution.
+A compelling experience is an important part of engaging the end user toward adoption of a new enterprise solution.

-2. Impact, an attractive, easy to use, interface will help draw end-users to the new solution.
-However, sustained use will come from access to valuable content, the ability to connect and communicate with other stakeholders more efficiently, and incentives that align with knowledge-sharing and the new enterprise approach to managing work and resources.
+2. Impact.
+An attractive, easy-to-use interface will help draw end users to the new solution.
+However, sustained use will come from access to valuable content, the ability to connect and communicate with other stakeholders more efficiently, and incentives that align with knowledge sharing and the new enterprise approach to managing work and resources.

-3. Organizational readiness, highlighting the discrepancy between current and target environment.Stimulating dissatisfaction with the status quo and creating a compelling vision of the future state while increasing the degree to which organizational members perceive the change as needed, important, and worthwhile.
+3. Organizational readiness, which highlights the discrepancy between current and target environments.
+Organizational readiness showcases any dissatisfaction with the status quo of the existing project, program or portfolio process and creates a compelling vision of the future state.
+This increases the degree to which organizational members perceive the change as needed, important, and worthwhile.

-By paying close attention to these factors, organizations can position themselves to harness the power of a collaborative solution to support the overall business objectives of the enterprise, and not just the priorities of a specific business unit, ultimately driving both top and bottom line growth for the business as a whole.
+By paying close attention to these factors, organizations can position themselves to harness the power of a collaborative solution to support the overall business objectives of the enterprise, not just the priorities of a specific business unit.
+By doing so, ultimately organizations will drive both top- and bottom-line growth for the business as a whole.

 A well-designed and sustainable collaboration platform needs to fulfill two key objectives: